If coronavirus concerns are causing you stress, we can help

 Take care of your mental health with Sanvello

-These are unprecedented times, so we’re taking extra measures to ensure people have the tools they need to adjust to this new normal.
-We’re offering free, premium access to Sanvello, a helpful mobile app designed to help you cope with stress and anxiety.
+These are unprecedented times, but there are tools available to help navigate.
+Sanvello is a helpful mobile app designed to help you cope with stress and anxiety.
 You can learn new skills, join group conversations, find useful techniques and track your emotions to help you feel more calm and in control.
 There’s even a new Staying Socially Connected community that provides support as COVID-19 shifts our daily routines.
-That’s why Optum and Sanvello have waived the cost of premium access.
+Sanvello is available to those with qualifying insurance or sponsorship through an employer or higher education institution.*

 Download Sanvello for free from the App Store or Google Play to begin feeling better.**

 - Watch a short video to learn about COVID-19, how to protect yourself, and where to get ongoing updates.